 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Mission 19 Multiple The mission of the Tonto National Forest is to meet recurring stewardship responsibilities for National Forest lands and resources by: Providing a continuing supply of quality water for National Forest and downstream needs; providing a quality mix of year-round outdoor recreation experience opportunities for personal enjoyment ranging from develop recreation sites to wilderness experiences; archaeological investigation and interpretation; promoting quality wildlife and fish habitat, including preserving habitat for known Threatened and Endangered species; providing for grazing of domestic livestock; providing for the utilization of timber, minerals, and special land uses in a manner that is compatible with other resource production and use, while assuring wise management of cultural and visual resources; expanding public understanding of the environment and resource programs; and coordinating activities with interested City, County, State, and other Federal agencies as well as with individuals and groups.
-Yes No Missions, goa nature and ap (removal of th Forest System acres of the T impacted by t National Fore amounts to le magnitude of management Section 4.
+Yes No Missions, goals, and objectives of the forest plan are aspirational in nature and applied on a forest-wide basis.
+The land exchange (removal of the 2,400-acre Oak Flat Federal Parcel from the National Forest System) amounts to less than 0.1 percent of the 2.8 million acres of the Tonto National Forest.
+When combined with acreage impacted by the various tailings alternatives that involve Tonto National Forest lands (Alternatives 2, 3, and 4), the change still amounts to less than 0.2 percent of the Tonto National Forest.
+The magnitude of potential effects would not affect the overall management direction on a forest-wide basis.
+Section 4.
 Management Direction Goals 19 Multiple By the end of Period 5, the Tonto National Forest is attempting to achieve a management situation that can respond to local or national demands for wood products, livestock production, water yield and a wide mix of recreation opportunities, including wildlife-related uses, that range from the primitive to the urban end of the spectrum.
 The goal is to produce these outputs and opportunities on a sustained basis while maintaining air, soil, and water resources at or above minimum local, State, or Federal standards.
 Levels of output and use opportunities would be adjusted so they are within long-term supply potentials, and to ensure the impact on cultural, visual, wildlife, and vegetative resources can be mitigated to protect these resources for future management options.
 Activities related to mineral development and public utility needs would be permitted within the framework of existing laws and environmental concerns.
 Yes No Section 4.
 Management Direction Goals 19 Multiple The intent of management is to promote dependent user stability through direct supply of products such as wood and forage and to provide community stability and enjoyment through the direct or indirect supply of products and other opportunities.
 Yes No Section 4.
-Management Direction Goals 19 / 20 Soil, Water, and Air Quality Provide direction and support to all resource management activities to (1) meet minimum air and water quality standards, (2) emphasize improvement of soil productivity, air and water quality, (3) augment water supplies when compatible with other resources, (4) enhance riparian ecosystems, by improved management.
-All major riparian areas under intensive management by 1995, (5) obtain water rights necessary to ensure orderly resource development, and (6) inventory and interpret soil, air and water resources.
-Resource planning and management activities within the desert zone must fully recognize the limitations this unique ecosystem has to the impacts of man's uses and activities.
-Yes No Section 4.
+Management Direction Goals 19 / 20 Soil, Water, and Air Quality Yes No Section 4.
 Management Direction Goals 20 Soil and Water The standards and guidelines for conservation of soil and water resources; protection and treatment of streams, streambanks, shorelines, lakes, wetlands, and other water bodies are found in the Regional Guide; Region 3 TE Note 23 and Hydrology Notes 11 and 14; and individual management prescriptions.
 The majority of the specific standards and guidelines are in the forest-wide prescription decision units 33, 34, 63, 45, 48, 62, 51 and activities F01, F02, F03, F04, F05, K01, K03, K04, K05, K06.
 Some individual management area prescriptions contain additional specific standards and guidelines in these decision units and activities.
-Yes No goals, and objectives of the forest plan are aspirational in d applied on a forest-wide basis.
-The land exchange of the 2,400-acre Oak Flat Federal Parcel from the National stem) amounts to less than 0.1 percent of the 2.8 million the Tonto National Forest.
-When combined with acreage by the various tailings alternatives that involve Tonto forest lands (Alternatives 2, 3, and 4), the change still to less than 0.2 percent of the Tonto National Forest.
-The e of potential effects would not affect the overall ent direction on a forest-wide basis.
+Yes No